-50 to 60% of money lost to ad fraud is on mobile devices.
-While businesses are busy working to improve customer experience for mobile, their focus on security and fraud prevention is falling to the wayside.
+50 to 60% of the money lost to ad fraud is on mobile devices.
+While businesses are busy working to improve the customer experience for mobile, their focus on security and fraud prevention is falling to the wayside.
 Their distraction is leaving the door wide open for fraudsters.

-For fraudsters, mobile ad fraud is a low risk with a high payout.
+For fraudsters, mobile ad fraud is low risk with a high payout.
 So, how do advertisers and publishers combat mobile ad fraud?
 By being informed and proactive.
-Here are three things you you can do to mitigate your risk.
+Here are three things you can do to mitigate your risk.

 1. Know Your Risk Level